 Today there’s still a debate about what meat shepherd’s pie should use and whether or not is should include cheese.
 Typically it’s made today with ground lamb or ground beef, or a blend of the two.
 In the true classic shepherd’s pie recipe, cheese is not an ingredient.
 These days, it often finds its way into various varsions, such as Parmesan cheese or even aged cheddar.
 I don’t include it in this easy shepherd’s pie.

 How to Make Shepherd’s Pie

 Once that’s done, we’ll kick things off by heating a large skillet over medium-high heat.
-Add your ground beef, carrots and onions and cook for 10–15 minutes.
+Add your ground beef or lamb, carrots and onions and cook for 10–15 minutes.
 Stir them frequently, until the beef has browned and the veggies are softening.